-I've always wanted to try to make gnocchi, so I figured a pumpkin version for our 10 nights of Pumpkin was the perfect chance.
-I found a recipe, watched a couple videos to brush up on my gnocchi knowledge, and gave it a whirl.
-It was a hard as I was expecting, and sort of reminded me of playing with Play-Doh as a child.
+I've always wanted to try to make gnocchi, so being in a festive spirit I thought of a pumpkin version would be the perfect chance.
+I read a few different recipes and watched a couple videos to brush up on my gnocchi knowledge, then gave it a whirl.
+It wasn't as hard as I was expecting, and sort of reminded me of playing with Play-Doh as a child.

 For the sauce I came up with my own recipe whichof course had to be cream based with pancetta, sage, and garlic, and I topped the dish with toasted pine nuts and garnished it with fried sage.
 It yields enough sauce for about a quarter of the gnocchi made or about enough for 3 or 4 people.

 12 ounces pancetta